September 25, 2014

 Another short drive, the Greenbrier driving trail is a narrow country road that runs alongside the Little Pigeon River.
 At roughly the halfway point guests will find a quaint picnic area located next to the river’s bank, as well as a moderately difficult hiking trail, Ramsey Cascades.
 The Porters Creek Trail is also located here.

 For a map to any of the scenic Smoky Mountain drives mentioned in this blog, feel free to use the map below.
+Also, be sure to check out some of the other great fall drives in the Great Smoky Mountains National Park.

 If you need help planning your next trip to experience one of these scenic fall Smoky Mountain drives for yourself, feel free to give us a call today!